4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 **Book questions**
-- **Difference between Simple and Virtual Memory Paging:**
+- **Difference between Simple and Virtual Memory Paging**:
-    - **Simple Memory Paging:** In simple memory paging, the entire program is loaded into the main memory at once.
+    - **Simple Memory Paging**: In simple memory paging, the entire program is loaded into the main memory at once.
 It doesn't involve the concept of virtual memory, and the execution occurs directly from the physical memory.
-    - **Virtual Memory Paging:** Virtual memory paging involves the use of a combination of physical and secondary storage (like a hard disk).
+    - **Virtual Memory Paging**: Virtual memory paging involves the use of a combination of physical and secondary storage (like a hard disk).
 Only the necessary portions of a program are loaded into the main memory, allowing for efficient use of resources.
-- **Thrashing:**
+- **Thrashing**:
     - Thrashing occurs when a computer's virtual memory system is excessively busy swapping data between the RAM and the disk, instead of executing instructions.
 It leads to a decrease in overall system performance as valuable CPU time is spent on managing the swapping process rather than actual computation.
-- **Principal of Locality in Virtual Memory:**
+- **Principal of Locality in Virtual Memory**:
     - The principle of locality suggests that programs tend to access a relatively small portion of their address space at any given time.
 Virtual memory systems leverage this principle by keeping frequently used pages in the faster RAM, while less frequently used pages are stored in slower secondary storage.
 This optimizes performance by reducing the need for constant disk access.
-- **Elements in a Page Table Entry (PTE):**
+- **Elements in a Page Table Entry (PTE)**:
-    - **Page Frame Number (PFN):** Represents the physical frame where the corresponding page is stored.
+    - **Page Frame Number (PFN)**: Represents the physical frame where the corresponding page is stored.
-    - **Valid/Invalid Bit:** Indicates whether the page in the frame is currently in use (valid) or not (invalid).
+    - **Valid/Invalid Bit**: Indicates whether the page in the frame is currently in use (valid) or not (invalid).
-    - **Protection Bits:** Control the access rights to the page, specifying whether it's read-only, read-write, etc.
+    - **Protection Bits**: Control the access rights to the page, specifying whether it's read-only, read-write, etc.
-    - **Dirty Bit:** Indicates whether the page has been modified since it was loaded into memory.
+    - **Dirty Bit**: Indicates whether the page has been modified since it was loaded into memory.
-- **Purpose of Translation Lookaside Buffer (TLB):**
+- **Purpose of Translation Lookaside Buffer (TLB)**:
     - TLB is a cache of recently used page table entries, speeding up the virtual-to-physical address translation process.
 It stores mappings of virtual page numbers to physical frame numbers, reducing the need to access the full page table in slower memory.
-- **Alternative Page Fetch Policies:**
+- **Alternative Page Fetch Policies**:
-    - **Demand Paging:** Pages are brought into memory only when they are explicitly referenced.
+    - **Demand Paging**: Pages are brought into memory only when they are explicitly referenced.
-    - **Prepaging:** Multiple pages are brought into memory at once, anticipating future references.
+    - **Prepaging**: Multiple pages are brought into memory at once, anticipating future references.
-- **Virtual Address Translation into Physical Main Memory Address:**
+- **Virtual Address Translation into Physical Main Memory Address**:
     - The CPU generates a virtual address, which consists of a page number and an offset within that page.
     - The page number is used to index the page table, retrieving the corresponding page frame number.
     - The offset is combined with the page frame number to generate the final physical memory address.